 Biases.
 We all have them.

-We deal with them, we silence them, but there’s no denying how much they affect our creative judgment.
+We deal with them, we silence them, but there’s no denying how much they affect our judgment.

 There is a Wikipedia page for biases.
 Attentional bias, lesser-is-better bias, pro-innovation bias, belief bias, choice-supportive bias, confirmation bias, curse of knowledge bias, hindsight bias, illusion of control bias omission bias, optimism bias, pessimism bias, reactive devaluation bias, selective perception bias, survivorship bias, triviality bias, actor-observer bias, group attribution error, and projection bias.